Donald Trump’s Approval Rating Takes A Dive Amid Recession Worries And Negative Headlines

 — Nate Silver (@NateSilver538) September 10, 2019

 This latest poll signaled that Americans are worried about a recession, particularly due to the ongoing trade war with China.
-In fact, 6 out of 10 people polled believe that it’s likely the country will see a recession hit within the next year.
+In fact, six out of 10 people polled believe that it’s likely the country will see a recession hit within the next year.

 The Inquisitr recently noted that Trump’s approval ratings were already seen to be slipping in recent weeks.
 The president’s highest approval came in March of 2017 when he hit 43 percent after just a couple of months in office.
 It has shifted up and down within a few percentage points since then but currently looks to be noticeably slipping.